 Diagnosing Dermatophytosis

-If you suspect your dog to have dermatophytosis you should take him or her to the veterinarian’s clinic for a proper diagnosis.
-He or she will see the symptoms and make a diagnosis based on that.
-The vet may choose to do a microscopic examination of some of your dog’s hair or skin, or possibly even do a skin biopsy (this is normally not required though).
-To be honest, most vets that we’ve encountered normally just see the symptoms and pretty much know it’s ringworm.
+If you suspect your dog to have dermatophytosis, you should take them to the veterinarian’s clinic for a proper diagnosis.
+They will see the symptoms and make a diagnosis based on that.
+The vet may do a microscopic examination of some of your dog’s hair or skin or even do a skin biopsy (this is usually not required, though).
+Most vets we’ve encountered commonly see the symptoms and know it’s ringworm.

 Quarantine Your Dog